-Search the Akatarawa cemetery database (link on right) for genealogical enquiries and records of burials or contact the Sexton or Council Offices for further information.
+Use the link provided in the Resources & Links section to search the Akatarawa Cemetery database for genealogical enquiries and records of burials or contact the Sexton or Council Offices for further information.
 The Sexton is also able to provide advice on where people are buried, interments, reserve plots as well as responding to genealogy enquiries.

 Places of rest